Menu

 How is our curriculum organised and what will children experience?

 • Our curriculum is broad and balanced.
-Importance is placed on all subjects and time is allocated for each subject on a weekly basis (we do not “block'' subjects with the exception of Engineering).
+Importance is placed on all subjects and time is allocated for each subject on a weekly basis (we do not “block'' subjects with the exception of engineering).

 • Our curriculum is diverse and provides opportunities for children to learn about different times, places, people and cultures each year.